forester3/RL78_G10_-/uart0-tx2/README.md

 # uart0_tx2 project
-This is 5th sample projet.
+This is 5th sample project.
 The uart TXD0( at pin 9 ) outputs by intterupt.
 The fixed output data of UART0 is as follows.
 Three
 TWO
 1